-There is something rugged and wild, something that harkens back to a time now lost, about a beard left to grow free.
+There is something rugged and wild, something that hearkens back to a time now lost, about a beard left to grow free.
 It conjures images of brave explorers and fierce warriors.

 But, in the modern world, there will inevitably come a time when having a beard that looks like you just helped Leonardo DiCaprio fight off wild bears a-la “The Revenant” won’t cut it.

-After procuring a solid pair of barber clippers, your next step should be one that you are doing regularly already — wash you beard.
+After procuring a solid pair of barber clippers, your next step should be one that you are doing regularly already:

 If you go to wash your beard before trimming and discover the remnants of last month’s barbecue feast still hanging out in your mane; you’re not washing your beard nearly enough.